formicatable/spectro-cloud-technical-writer-assignment/assignment-charliesim.md

 ## Container Access

-You use `kubectl exec` to execute commands inside a container.
+When logs aren't enough, use `kubectl exec` to execute commands inside a container.
 By executing commands, such as `env | grep`, `curl`, `cat`, and `df`, you can check environment variables, test network connectivity, and review log files not captured by `kubectl logs`.

 **Syntax:**
 ```shell